 The pupil offer

 At the heart of the Upton Junior School curriculum is the development of the core elements of reading, writing and mathematics.
-This follows the progression of skills as mapped out in the National Curriculum, with the opportunity to frequently revisit and develop these within the curriculum for years 3 and 4, and years 5 and 6.
+This follows the National Curriculum, with the opportunity to frequently revisit and develop these within the curriculum for years 3 and 4, and years 5 and 6.

-Following an approach of reading into writing, pupils have the opportunity to read quality texts and models of writing, which illustrate what they are aiming to achieve.
+We follow a reading into writing approach, where pupils have the opportunity to read high quality texts and models of writing, which illustrate what they are aiming to achieve and develops a love of reading.
 A progression of grammar and spelling skills are integrated into the learning.

-Mathematics planning follows the CPA approach (concrete, pictorial, abstract) to develop pupil’s confidence in new areas of learning and ensures progression to build knowledge, mathematical understanding, fluency, reasoning and problem solving skills.
+In Mathematics, we follow a CPA approach (concrete, pictorial, abstract) to develop pupil’s confidence in new areas of learning and ensure progression, building knowledge, mathematical understanding, fluency, reasoning and problem solving skills.
 Pupils are also given the opportunity to independently practice these skills in a variety of contexts, with increasing levels of complexity.

 It encompasses a wide range of subjects and opportunities for academic, technical, creative and sporting excellence.
 It supports a culture of resilience and positive mental health and wellbeing, where every child is safe, healthy, nurtured and respected.
 Throughout it promotes children’s spiritual, moral, social and cultural development, including British values.